What is SSA?

 - cause substantial damage to property.

-For Launch Facility Licences, the risk to the public and likelihood of causing property damage must be as low as reasonably practicable.
+For Launch Facility Licences, the risk to public safety and likelihood of causing property damage must be as low as reasonably practicable.

-In all cases, the mitigation of risk to the public and likelihood of causing property damage applies in outer space itself, as well as terrestrially.
+In all cases, the mitigation of risk to the public and likelihood of causing property damage must be considered regardless of whether the activities are conducted in outer space, on the Planet’s surface, or both.